Core (Base Classes) of DA (Inversion) Methods#

 register_observation_error_model(observation_error_model=None)[source]#

-Register (and return) the observation error model to be registered.
+Register (and return) the observation error model.

 Raises: